 Pregnancy and Birth to 24 Months Project

-To date, the Dietary Guidelines for Americans has provided nutrition and food-based recommendations that are focused on health promotion and disease prevention for individuals ages 2 years and older.
-The Dietary Guidelines has not historically provided comprehensive dietary guidance for women during pregnancy or infants and toddlers under 2 years of age.
+Historically, the Dietary Guidelines for Americans has focused on nutrition and food-based recommendations for health promotion and disease prevention for individuals ages 2 years and older.
+The Dietary Guidelines has not provided comprehensive dietary guidance for women during pregnancy or infants and toddlers under 2 years of age.

 Over the years, there has been a growing demand to address the relationship between early child nutrition and health outcomes throughout the lifespan.
 Proper nutrition during the earliest stages of life is critical to support healthy growth and development during childhood and help promote health and prevent chronic disease through adulthood.

 In 2012, the U.S. Department of Agriculture (USDA) and Department of Health and Human Services (HHS) initiated a project informally called the “B-24 project.”
 This multi-phase project was originally intended to conclude in 2018 with information that could help the Departments develop dietary recommendations for infants and toddlers for release separate from the Dietary Guidelines.
 The first phase was completed in 2012-2013.